OnnoH/docker-quickstart/exercises/exercise-2/README.md

 docker run --rm -it wernight/funbox nyancat
 ```

-Press Control-C to stop the container.
+Press Control-C to stop the container and jump to the next exercise where we start running some more containers.